Frequently Asked Questions and Answers

 - Opposing party is disagreeable for the sake of it intimidating

 - The case has already started and the judge has strongly encouraged you to hire a lawyer, or really doesn't seem to be seeing things your way at all.

 If you cannot retain an attorney, you have a few options available to you.
 You may choose to represent yourself and go "pro se" or if you qualify you may be able to obtain representation from a legal aid center.
 These centers often offer free advice and representation to indigent clients.
 Also, you can contact your local bar association and ask for a list of attorneys willing to accept a case on a "pro bono" basis.
 Many attorneys perform volunteer work for the good of their community, and accept some cases free of charge.

-Our office, for example, performs work for the South Jersey Legal Services.
+Our office, for example, performs work for the South Jersey Legal Services and Legal Services of New Jersey.
 Also, if your case qualifies, many attorneys accept contingency fee cases.
 A contingency fee is normally payable only if the client is successful.
 It may be a percentage fee or a fixed fee.
 The most common type of contingency fee arrangements are in litigation and arbitration proceedings.
 Note that this is not a viable option in family law.

 No. You do not need to wear a suit.
 There is also no need to wear fancy or expensive clothes.
 However, you do have to dress up.
 You need to look neat and respectful, so wear something you would put on to go to a job interview or a religious ceremony.
 Remember that many judges are very traditional, and you do not want to offend a judge by wearing something disrespectful.

-Our office recommends that clients with visible tattoos wear conservative clothing, and if possible try to cover up the most visible tattoos.
-We also do not recommend any clothing that can be distracting, such as low cut blouses, very short skirts, shorts, sneakers, spaghetti strap tops, or sports attire. return to top
+Our office recommends that clients avoid any clothing that can be distracting, such as low cut blouses, very short skirts, shorts, sneakers, spaghetti strap tops, or sports attire.